 It’s fairly straightforward as far as the schematic:

 - Transistors will almost all need to be replaced.
 The pencil-eraser packages don’t hold up well and nearly every one of this series found multiple bad transistors.
-Originally used 2N3393 transistors, I’d substitute those when I had them, or use 2N5088s.
-(As always, when replacing semiconductors, make sure you’re installing them in the correct orientation.)
+The originals are 2N3393.
+You can typically use a 2N5088 here if you want as well.
+(The mass production version, and the Series II, used 2N5088s.)

-- Replace the two diodes with 1N4007s, these two fail pretty regularly.
+- Replace the two diodes with 1N4007s, these two fail pretty regularly in this old style packaging.
+The new ones are much, much smaller.

 - Replace all of the film capacitors with identical values.
 These were often early paper-mylar caps and go leaky as well.

 - There are two 6.8V Zener diodes, which are in semiconductor packages where the third terminal is soldered to an anchor pad but is disconnected.
 These should also be replaced as well.
-You can use a 1/4W part here.
+You can use a 1/4W part here if you can find one.
+The 1N4954 is available on Mouser.

 - All of the resistors will have drifted, often outside of tolerance, but this isn’t the most critical thing.
-I replace them typically with Xicon 1% metal-film resistors (Mouser part, e.g., 273-10K-RC) but I’ll consider this step optional.
-Your channels may be slightly mismatched if not replaced, but it won’t damage anything.
+I replace them typically with 1% metal-film resistors but I’ll consider this step optional.
+Your channels may be a bit mismatched if you don’t replace the resistors, but it’ll run.

 - All electrolytic capacitors need to be replaced.